 Weight capcacity – 220lb

-Why Do We Like The Sunny Health & Fitness SF-T4400 Treadmill?
+Why Do We Like The Sunny SF-T4400 Treadmill?

-Anti-shock is nothing new, although it used to only feature on high-end treadmills.
+Anti-shock systems are nothing new, although they used to only feature on high-end machines.

-Thankfully we now see anti-shock systems on affordably priced treadmills like the Sunny Health, which is great news for most of us.
+Thankfully anti-shock systems have filtered their way down even to low-cost treadmills like Sunny Health SF-T4400, which is excellent news for most of us.

 The shock absorption system is there to protect your knees from the impact of running.
 And is said to reduce the impact on your knees by a whopping 40%